dvidEast/Personalized-Health-Dashboard/README.md

-# Vero - Personalized Health Dashboard
+# Vero - Personalized Mental Health Dashboard
 Vero is inspired by the Latin word *veritas*, meaning "truth."
-The name reflects the app’s purpose: providing users with honest, clear, and reliable insights into their personal health metrics.
+The name reflects the app’s purpose: providing users with honest, clear, and reliable insights into their personal mental health metrics.

 ### Scope
 - User can register/login (mock JWT)